PronetAI/Tkinter-Quiz/README.md

 # Tkinter-Quiz
-The is a simple multiple choice quiz question that oops up in a Tkinter Window coded in Python3
+The is a simple multiple choice quiz question that pops up in a Tkinter Window coded in Python3